Updated: 2 hours ago

 Some people will choose to take the road of vulnerability by taking off their masks, acknowledging the pain, and by seeking professional help from a therapist.
 Others will decide to take the road of denial with questions like, "Who me?
 What wounds?
 What hurt?
 What pain?
 I'm good.
 Hey, I got this!"
 But we really don't.
 Our smile is masking the pain, but our eyes are telling the story.
 The narratives we believe about ourselves are based on the thoughts we have accepted, be it positive or negative.
 Our thoughts are like personal librarians, activated by triggers, pulling files and bringing them to the forefront of our minds.
 Once a familiar trigger goes off, a thought or memory is activated, waiting for us to react or respond.

-Not all thoughts are bad, but when we consistently accept negative thoughts about ourselves, we're building strongholds in our minds that will eventually become a reality.
+Not all thoughts are bad, but when we consistently accept negative thoughts about ourselves, we're building strongholds in our mind that will eventually become a reality.
 Essentially, we're becoming the architect of our own demise.
 Every negative thought has now become the raw materials needed to build a stronghold of depression.
 These strongholds can become a fortified house of negative thoughts which can only be brought down through a combination of the spiritual application of God's word and the practical application of mental health tools from a skilled therapist.

 Since the pandemic started, more people have been experiencing mental health issues.
 The busyness of life helped to temporarily keep our thoughts occupied and traumatic memories at bay.
 It wasn't until we were forced to be still in our own homes that we began to "sit in it" or deal with our unpleasant memories and dark thoughts.
 We had to deal with thoughts from our past, childhood memories, relationships, the loss of a loved one, the loss of a job, addictive behaviors, etc.